markburns/interactify/README.md

 I can't see a clean way that using service objects to compose interactors could work well without losing some of the aforementioned benefits.

 ### TODO
 We want to add support for explicitly specifying promises in organizers.

 The benefit here is on clarifying the contract between organizers and interactors.

+This is another variation of the "interactors themselves are great but their coordination and finding where things happen is hard in large applications".

+By adding promise notation to organizers, we can signal to the reader that 'here in this part of the chain is the thing you are looking for'.

 A writer of an organizer may expect LoadOrder to promise :order, but for the reader, it's not quite as explicit.
 The expected syntax will be